-70. The proposed development would seriously harm the significance of two non-designated heritage assets in the form of the barn and the strip field system in which it sits.
+76. The proposed development would seriously harm the significance of two non-designated heritage assets in the form of the barn and the strip field system in which it sits.
 Furthermore, the proposed development would result in harm to the landscape character of this part of the National Park.
-The proposal is therefore contrary to Core Strategy policies GSP1, GSP2, GSP3, L1, L3 and HC1, saved Local Plan policies LC4 and LC8 and the National Planning Policy Framework.
-The development would also be contrary to emerging development management policies DMC1, DMC5 and DMC10.
+The proposal is therefore contrary to Core Strategy policies GSP1, GSP2, GSP3, L1, L3 and HC1, saved Development Management Plan policies DMC3, DMC5 and DMC10 and the National Planning Policy Framework.
+There are no material difference in the application or to local or national planning policy since the previous application was refused and there is no reason to justify a different view being taken now.